 The main objective of conducting drug tests is to screen any trace amounts of THC or THC-COOH (one of THC’s primary metabolites).
 THC and THC-COOH won’t likely appear in oral fluids, like saliva.
 It can only stay around for 72 hours, or longer in cases of continuous heavy use.

-Tip #2: Eat high-fat foods.
-THC and its metabolites do not dissolve in water, but in lipid.
+THC and its metabolites do not dissolve in water, but do dissolve in lipids.
 Because they are lipophilic molecules, they tend to be best absorbed by a variety of entities in the body (including fats).
 To draw the THC and THC-COOH out of your saliva and keep them in your fat cells, you need to consume high-fat foods like whole eggs, dark chocolate, or fish oil.

-Although the current evidence pointing to CBD’s efficacy is limited, many studies believe that CBD is more powerful when it functions alongside other cannabis compounds.
-With an impressive entourage effect, full-spectrum CBD is purported to show benefits for supplementing treatment of pain symptoms, anxiety symptoms, and a variety of sleep problems and symptoms of skin conditions.
+Although the current evidence pointing to CBD’s efficacy is limited, many studies believe that CBD is more powerful when it functions alongside other full spectrum cannabis oil compounds.
+With an impressive entourage effect, full spectrum CBD is purported to show benefits for supplementing treatments.